 Nearly four years after his death, Hunt for Wolverine follows various characters in the Marvel Universe as they search for their friend after they learn he's been (mysteriously) resurrected, specifically in a one-shot of the same name.

-- Claws of a Killer, a horror story the follows Daken, Sabretooth, and Lady Deathstrike to a deserted small town where Logan may or may not be hiding.
+- Claws of a Killer, a horror story that follows Daken, Sabretooth, and Lady Deathstrike to a deserted small town where Logan may or may not be hiding.
 Written by Mariko Tamaki and drawn by Butch Guice.

 - Adamantium Agenda, an espionage thriller wherein Iron Man reunites an old New Avengers squad (Luke Cage, Jessica Jones, and Spider-Man) as they uncover a scientific conspiracy regarding Logan's DNA.
 Written by Tom Taylor and drawn by R.B.
 Silva.